 5. Ringo’s Gift

 This earthy and piney strain is frequently used by patients with conditions such as stress, anxiety, depression, and PTSD.
-It has very few adverse effects, but you could experience dry mouth and eyes.
+It has very few adverse effects, but users could experience dry mouth and eyes.
 Because of its high CBD to THC ratio, this is probably one of the safest strains to try for medicinal use.